-scenario that loss occurs in the first 20 years.
+Based on the analysis in the CMP, under the FWOA the lower Barataria Basin would lose approximately 60-80% of its marsh habitat compared to current conditions by year 50.
+There is a complete loss of freshwater habitat regardless of scenario by year 50, and under the "high" scenario that loss occurs in the first 20 years.
 There is also a near total loss of brackish and intermediate marsh in the "high" scenario by year 50, though brackish marsh does remain in the "low" and "medium" scenarios (Figure 17).

 Although these scenarios are illustrative for this SRP/EA, note that the FWOA for the CMP is not fully equivalent to the no-action scenario for this SRP/EA.
 While the No-Action scenario for this SRP/EA involves no strategic restoration planning for the Barataria Basin at this time, the LA TIG may undertake further strategic or project-specific restoration planning in the future.
-The State of Louisiana also could continue to carry out other types of restoration in Barataria Basin or seek other funding sources for Wetland, Coastal, and Nearshore Habitat restoration.
+The State of Louisiana also could continue to carry out other types of restoration in Barataria Basin or seek other funding sources for wetlands, coastal, and nearshore habitat restoration.